srilakshmikanthanp/quicknote/README.md

 <h3 align="center">QuickNote</h3>

   <p align="center">
-    Take your note handy with quicknote !
+    Take your note handy with quicknote right from your taskbar!
     <br />
     <a href="https://github.com/srilakshmikanthanp/quicknote/issues">Report Bug</a>
     ·